Skip to Main Content

 • Plagiarism: When including AI-generated content in your work, you must ensure that you reference it correctly.
 Any paraphrases, translations, or summaries created by AI need to be treated as direct quotations (with secondary referencing).

 • Paraphrasing, summarising, and translation: The use of paraphrasing or translation tools may be prohibited for certain assessments or by specific courses and Schools.
 Check with your course team if you are uncertain of what is allowed.
 AI-generated paraphrases, summaries, and translations do not count as your own work under the University's Academic Regulations so you must treat them as direct quotations and reference correctly (using secondary referencing) in your work.
+Our Academic Honesty module in MyBeckett provides more information about paraphrasing.

 • Accuracy of information: These tools are not search engines and, although they may present information that appears credible, it is often wrong.
 You will likely find that their citations are often fabricated.
 You must apply your knowledge and judgment to the credibility of any output and cross-check any information against credible sources.
+Our Finding Information web page will help you to develop your skills in locating good quality academic information for your work and studies.

 • Critical thinking: These tools do not replace critical thinking.
 They may not pick up on subtleties and nuances in summaries and they cannot apply real-world understanding to develop an evidenced argument.
 Depending on their dataset, they may additionally perpetuate biases, false information/"fake news", stereotypes, or an over-reliance on Western perspectives in their output.
+Our Critical Thinking and Critical Reading web pages have resources to help you develop these skills.

 • Data privacy and copyright: Do not enter sensitive, personal, or protected information, copyrighted materials, or the intellectual property of others in these tools.
 This includes assignments, exams, seminar and lecture slides, and other course materials which are the intellectual property of the University.
-Access our Artificial Intelligence and Copyright guidelines and our Copyright webpage for further information.
+Access our Artificial Intelligence and Copyright guidelines and our Copyright web page for further information.

 Skills for Learning Workshop Recording